09 Jan The Sophisticated Architecture of the Mercedes-Benz Museum

 The numbers are quite impressive thinking that Stuttgart is not, in my opinion, the most exciting city in Europe to visit, although a very good starting point to explore the surroundings like the pretty city of Tübingen, the lovely Baden-Baden and the Black Forest.

-If you plan a trip across Southern Germany and the Baden-Württenberg you’re likely to arrive in Stuttgart, and while I wouldn’t recommend spending too much time in the city ( focusing instead on the more interesting surroundings) a visit to the Mercedes-Benz Museum is a must.
+If you plan a trip across Southern Germany and the Baden-Württenberg you’re likely to arrive in Stuttgart, and while I wouldn’t recommend spending too much time in the city (focusing instead on the more interesting surroundings, like Tuebingen) a visit to the Mercedes-Benz Museum is a must.

 Getting there (by public transport): from Stuttgart main station (Hauptbanhof) take the S-Bahn line S1 to Neckarpark (direction Kircheim).
 From there it’s a 5-10 minutes walk and although there are signs I didn’t find the system very clear so if in doubt… ask along the way if you’re heading in the right direction.